openethereum/openethereum.github.io/decl_storage.md

 }
 ```

-Storage definition starts from the access specifier (`pub` or empty), then goes the accessor identifiers and, separated by `:`, the namespace and the identifier of the value to be used in the storage.
+Storage definitions start with the access specifier (`pub` or empty), then the accessor identifiers and, separated by `:`, the namespace and the identifier of the value to be used in the storage.
 Next goes the type of the value which is separated by `=>`.

 Types may be prepended with the `default` or `required` specifiers, that control the behavior when an attempt is made to read a nonexistent value from the storage: `default` returns the default value associated with a type, `require` panics instead.
 Otherwise, `Option<T>` is returned where `T` is the actual data type that was specified in a macro.